nios-students/docs/wiki/FAQ'S.md

 Ans: No, calculators not allowed.
 Please refer the picture from *Guidelines for Centre Superintendents for Theory Examinations*
 ![{F44989A0-83EC-4717-94FC-AED59EA79440}](https://github.com/user-attachments/assets/584bd151-4700-40bd-8dad-9f1ee46d4938)

-Note: "owever, in the case of learners with disabilities" They're talking about computers/Typewriters here.
+Note: "However, in the case of learners with disabilities" They're talking about computers/Typewriters here.

+# Are NIOS exam centers different from your study Centre?

+Ans: Yes, the exam centre for Theory examination is different from Study Centre which is for FA and SA.

+# Do you get your exam centre randomly?

+Ans: No.

 # On Demand related FAQs